Ambala: Railways

 The Ambala Cantonment railway station was founded on the junction of the Delhi-Kalka and Ludhiana-Saharanpur lines.
 The historic Delhi-Panipat-Ambala-Kalka railway line dates back to 1889, while the Ludhiana-Saharanpur line was built in 1870.
-Situated 200 km north of Delhi, this town is well connected by the rail and road network.
+Situated 200 km north of Delhi, the city is well connected by the rail and road network.

 Ambala Cantt railway station is the main station of the city and well-connected with the major cities of India.

 Kalka-Shimla Railway, which is a UNESCO World Heritage site, also comes under Ambala division.

 Ambala Cantonment railway station serves maximum Shatabdi Express after New Delhi.

 Ambala railway station was mentioned in the famous story 'The Woman on Platform 8' by Ruskin Bond, although in reality, there is no platform 8 in Ambala Cantt.

+Airways

+Air transport in Ambala is presently served by Shaheed Bhagat Singh International Airport located about 45 km north of the city, which is the nearest major airport to the city and provides domestic and limited international connectivity.

+Ambala Domestic Airport has also been developed at Ambala Cantonment through a civil enclave at the Ambala Air Force Station under the Government of India's UDAN regional connectivity scheme.
+The airport infrastructure and terminal building have been completed and the airport is awaiting inauguration and commencement of commercial flight operations.

 Education

 Ambala has a large number of schools and colleges.
 Notable colleges are as follows: